WordPress/performance/README.md

 [Learn more about the Performance Lab plugin.](https://make.wordpress.org/core/2022/03/07/the-performance-lab-plugin-has-been-released/)

 ## Quick Start
-In order to get started contributing to the project you have to follow the next steps:
+To get started with contributing to the Performance Lab project:
 1. Fork the repository.
 2. Clone the fork locally.
 3. Run `composer install` in the project folder.